sagenext logo

-How to Block IP Address in Windows Firewall
+A Complete Stepwise Guide to Block IP Address in Windows Firewall 2025

-Your Windows server has a Windows firewall which safeguards your system from malicious attacks.
-The firewall identifies if anything attempts to access your server and compares it with a set of rules.
+If you are one of those struggling to find out how to block IP addresses in Windows Firewall, then you are at the right page.
+The Windows server has a Windows firewall, which safeguards your system from malicious attacks.
+The firewall identifies any attempts to access your server and compares them with a set of rules.
 If it isn’t according to the rules or breaks the rules, your firewall doesn’t let the traffic through.

 Follow These Steps To Block IP Address In Windows Firewall: